clsmith70/AOC/README.md

 I have added templates from RealPython.com to a template folder in the main branch to enable easier reuse as branches are created.&nbsp; A requirements file has been added to facilitate easier setup in virtual environments.

+UPDATE: For 2017, I've decided to remove the templates and go with a topdown approach and just build what I need.

 This is a small section from the [about page](https://adventofcode.com/2015/about) from 2015 (it is the same for each season).

 ```